Matrigma Practice Test (2026)

 Adaptive Matrigma Innovations

-• The Adaptive Matrigma lasts a maximum of 12 minutes and each question must be answered within 60 seconds.
+• Time limit: Adaptive Matrigma is timed (typically 12 minutes), and each item must be answered within 60 seconds.

 How can you know if you are about to take the Classic Matrigma or the Adaptive Matrigma?
 Well, you might get an invitation to take the test from your employer, which will also state the full name of the test.
 As of today, most employers still prefer using the classic version for their hiring process but the tide is changing toward the Adaptive Matrigma.